WOMENS FISHING CLASSIC

 • Powered vessels (if you don’t have your boat license you are able to have your husband, partner etc. take you, but please under “NO CIRCUMSTANCES”! enter any of their fish.

-• Jet skis (as above if you don’t have PWC license).
+• Jet skis (as above)

 Dangerous Fish